What'd I Say: Composition and recording

 The Atlantic Records studio had just purchased an 8-track recorder, and recording engineer Tom Dowd was familiarizing himself with how it worked.
-In February 1959 Charles and his orchestra finally recorded "What'd I Say" at Atlantic's small studio.
+On February 18, 1959, Charles and his orchestra finally recorded "What'd I Say" at Atlantic's small studio.
 Dowd recalled that it did not seem special at the time of recording.
 It was second of two songs during the session and Charles, the producers, and the band were more impressed with the first one at the session, "Tell the Truth": "We made it like we made all the others.
 Ray, the gals, and the band live in the small studio, no overdubs.
 Three or four takes, and it was done.
 Next!"
 In retrospect, Ahmet Ertegun's brother Nesuhi credits the extraordinary sound of the song to the restricted size of the studio and the technologically advanced recording equipment used; the sound quality is clear enough to hear Charles slapping his leg in time with the song when the music stops during the calls and responses.
 The song was recorded in only a few takes because Charles and the orchestra had perfected it while touring.

 Dowd, however, had two problems during the recording.
 "What'd I Say" lasted over seven and a half minutes when the normal length of radio-played songs was around two and a half minutes.
 Furthermore, although the lyrics were not obscene, the sounds Charles and the Raelettes made in their calls and responses during the song worried Dowd and the producers.
 A previous recording called "Money Honey" by Clyde McPhatter had been banned in Georgia and Ahmet Ertegun and Wexler released McPhatter's song despite the ban, risking arrest.
 Ray Charles was aware of the controversy in "What'd I Say": "I'm not one to interpret my own songs, but if you can't figure out 'What I Say', then something's wrong.
 Either that, or you're not accustomed to the sweet sounds of love."

 Dowd solved the recording issues by mixing three versions of the song.
 Some call-outs of "Shake that thing!" were removed, and the song was split into two three-and-a-half minute sides of a single record, titling the song "What'd I Say Part I" and "What'd I Say Part II".
 The recorded version divides the parts with a false ending where the orchestra stops and the Raelettes and orchestra members beg Charles to continue, then goes on to a frenzied finale.
-Atlantic 45-2031 A side with Part I is 3:05, B side with Part II is 1:59.
 Dowd later stated after hearing the final recording that not releasing the record was never an option: "we knew it was going to be a hit record, no question."
 It was held for the summer and released in June 1959.

 Personnel

+The following musicians played on the session for "What'd I Say".